 1990s-2000s: The Emergence of Street Magic

 Photo: David ShankboneIn the 1990s and 2000s, street magic emerged as a new style of performance.
 Performers such as David Blaine and Criss Angel brought their illusions to the streets, captivating audiences with their stunts and close-up magic.
+These weren’t the typically casted style of magicians people were now accustomed to, and the art captivated a younger generation.

 This style of magic was often performed in public spaces, such as parks and sidewalks, and relied on the element of surprise to create a sense of wonder.